prem-muthedath/timer/README.md

 6. Better object names needed (I felt so).

 These concerns led me to a wholly different design with a new set of small objects, each doing just 1 thing.
+My core framework has 5 objects, compared to 2 in Beck's, but I believe in more number of tiny objects than a few big ones.
 Also, I found my object names in Beck's own description of his timer framework!

 Just for fun, I have also designed a reporting model that allows you to: